 - Stolen objects hurt international relations.
 Here come in all the international debates on the return of looted cultural material or objects taken during colonialist undertakings.

-- Stolen objects fund terrorism and other negative political movements.
+- Stolen objects fund dangerous associations (e.g. terrorism, drug trade, etc.).
 This idea posits that violent individuals will loot cultural heritage and sell it on the black market in order to fund questionable projects.

 - Conservation of objects of dubious provenance encourages buyers to keep acquiring stolen objects.
 A conserved object derives some legitimacy by having been accepted and treated by a professional.
 Conservation can unintentionally “white-wash” an illegally-obtained object.